A generalized tetrahedral property

 In Definition \ref{def-Tprop}, each $t_i$ takes values on the interval $[(1-\beta)r,(1+\beta)r]$.
 In particular, $t_i=r \in [(1-\beta)r,(1+\beta)r]$.
 This implies that Euclidean cones over metric spaces $(X,d)$ with $\diam(X) < \pi/3$ do not satisfy the $(C, \beta)$-tetrahedral property, Example \ref{ex-conesModT}.
 This example implies that the class of $n$-dimensional Alexandrov spaces with nonnegative curvature do not satisfy a uniform tetrahedral property, Corollary \ref{cor-AlexNoUnif}.
 The same is true for the class of $n$-dimensional Riemannian manifolds with no negative sectional curvature.
 This answers in the negative the conjecture in Remark 3.35 of \cite{PorSor}.

-By allowing $t_i$ to take values on intervals that do not necessarily contain $r$, manifolds with conical singularities and cones which failed to satisfy the tetrahedral property at their tips for radius $r$ might satisfy the $(C,\alpha,\beta)$-tetrahedral property, Example \ref{ex-conesModT2}.
+By allowing $t_i$ to take values on intervals that do not necessarily contain $r$, manifolds with conical singularities and cones which failed to satisfy the tetrahedral property at their tips for radius $r$ satisfy the $(C,\alpha,\beta)$-tetrahedral property, Example \ref{ex-conesModT2}.
 Nonetheless, it is still open whether Alexandrov spaces satisfy the tetrahedral property or the generalized one, Remarks \ref{rmrk-AlexSpTprop}-\ref{rmrk-AlexSpTprop2}.

 \begin{definition}[$(C,\alpha,\beta)$-tetrahedral property] Let $C>0$ and $\alpha, \beta\in (0,2)$, $\alpha < \beta$.
 A metric space $(X,d)$ satisfies the $n$-dimensional $(C,\alpha,\beta)$-tetrahedral property at a point $p$ for radius $r$ if there exist points $p_1,\ldots, p_{n-1}\in \bar{X}$ such that $d(p,p_i)=r$ and for all $(t_1,\ldots, t_{n-1})\in [\alpha r,\beta r]^{n-1}$ the following holds